danog/MadelineProtoDocs/old_docs/API_docs_v105/constructors/phoneCallDiscardReasonBusy.md

-Phone call discard reason busy
+The phone call was discared because the user is busy in another call